Chip maker Intel beats earnings expectations as it pursues rivals

 In 2017, Intel acquired Israel-based Mobileye, which makes technology for automated driving systems in vehicles, for just over $15 billion.

-Gelsinger said Intel teams have kept operations going and factory expansion efforts going despite the war between Israel and Hamas.
+Gelsinger said Intel teams have kept operations going despite the war between Israel and Hamas.

 "Our utmost priority is the safety and welfare of our people in Israel and their families," Gelsinger said.